- News & events

 Process for FHS graduate students applying for a WDA course:

-MPH students completing a WDA course must also submit a course substitution request and course syllabus (unless the course is being taken for extra credit)
+- MPH students completing a WDA course must also submit a course substitution request and course syllabus

-Forms may be submitted by email to Kellie Smith at firstname.lastname@example.org, or printed and submitted to the FHS main office, Attention: Kellie Smith.
+- Forms may be submitted by email to the Manager, Graduate Programs at firstname.lastname@example.org, or printed and submitted to the FHS main office, Attention: Jessie Choi.

 Once your application form has been reviewed at the FHS level, you will be informed by email of the decision.
 If approved, the application will be forwarded to the Graduate and Postdoctoral Studies Office at SFU for further processing, after which FHS will no longer be able to give updates on the application status.